telerik/blazor-docs/components/multiselect/grouping.md

 The group headers can stick to the top of the dropdown during scrolling.
 In other words, users will always know which is the group of the current topmost items in the scrollable list.

->caption Grouping in the ComboBox
+>caption Grouping in the MultiSelect

 ````CSHTML
 <TelerikMultiSelect Data="@Data"